Our CEO: William S. White

 - In April 2002, White delivered a lecture at Georgetown University (Washington, D.C.) titled Flint's Corner Drugstore.
 The lecture was part of the Waldemar A. Nielson Issues in Philanthropy series.
 White's remarks covered some of the lessons learned throughout the evolution of the Mott Foundation.

 - The importance of foundations staying true to their founders' legacies, but also adapting to a changing world, was the focus of Honoring the Past, Embracing the Future, a speech delivered at the Annual Conference of the Council of Michigan Foundations in November 2001 in Detroit.

 - Independent Sector, the national association of nonprofits and foundations, invited White to give the opening keynote speech at its annual conference in Atlanta in November 2001.
 The Challenge of Nonprofit Leadership: Building a Transformed World focused on the challenges for nonprofit leaders in a world forever changed by the events of September 11, 2001.

 - In March 2000, White delivered an address to Foundation staff and Trustees about the history of the Mott Foundation.
 Looking Back at Five Eras: The Mott Foundation's First 75 Years provides a historical perspective on the evolution of the Foundation since its establishment in 1926.

-Each year, as an introduction to the Foundation’s annual report, President and CEO William S. White contributes a personal message, generally focusing on a topic related to philanthropy or the nonprofit sector.
-In 2012, White used his annual message to examine the simplicity and the power that underlies the community foundation concept.
-This and other annual messages dating back to 2000 can be read or downloaded here.
+Each year, as an introduction to the Foundation’s annual report, chairman and CEO William S. White contributes a personal message, generally focusing on a topic related to philanthropy or the nonprofit sector.
+Annual messages dating back to 2000 can be read or downloaded here.